ibm-cloud-docs/Backup/restore-SQLDB.md

 ## Restoring items from an SQL server or SharePoint database
 {: #restoreSQLDBitems}

-If a  Microsoft&reg; SharePoint 2010 or 2013 database is backed up by using the SQL Server plug-in, you can restore items such as site collections, websites, lists and documents from the backup.
+If a  Microsoft&reg; SharePoint 2010 or 2013 database is backed up by using the SQL Server plug-in, you can restore items such as site collections, websites, lists, and documents from the backup.
 If a  Microsoft&reg; SQL Server database is backed up by using the SQL Server plug-in or Image plug-in, you can restore specific tables and objects from the backup.

 To restore items from a database backup, you must first use Portal to expose the safeset as a shared resource.
 You can then use a Granular Restore application to find and restore items from the backup.
 To restore items from a SharePoint database backup, use Granular Restore for  Microsoft&reg; SharePoint.
 To restore items from an SQL Server database backup, use Granular Restore for  Microsoft&reg; Exchange and SQL.
 For more information, or to obtain a Granular Restore application, contact your service provider.